wp-plugins/nextgen-facebook/readme.txt

 == Screenshots ==

-1. Screenshot 1 : About Page (Pro Version 5.2)
+1. Screenshot 1 : About Page (Pro Version 5.3)
-2. Screenshot 2 : General Settings Page (Pro Version 5.2)
+2. Screenshot 2 : General Settings Page (Pro Version 5.3)
-3. Screenshot 3 : Social Sharing Settings Page (Pro Version 5.2)
+3. Screenshot 3 : Social Sharing Settings Page (Pro Version 5.3)
-4. Screenshot 4 : Advanced Settings Page (Pro Version 5.2)
+4. Screenshot 4 : Advanced Settings Page (Pro Version 5.3)
-6. Screenshot 5 : Custom Post and Page Settings (Pro Version 5.2)
+6. Screenshot 5 : Custom Post and Page Settings (Pro Version 5.3)

 == Changelog ==

 = Version 5.3 =

 * Fixed saving of custom Post and Page settings in the Pro version.
-*
+* Added the ability for the *Free* version to self-update to the Pro version, after entering a valid Transaction ID on the Advanced settings page.

 = Version 5.2.3 =